-The new season of "Bachelor in Paradise" is scheduled to premiere on Monday after production was shut down earlier this year following "allegations of misconduct" on set involving Corinne Olympios and DeMario Jackson.
+The new season of "Bachelor in Paradise" premiered in August after production was shut down earlier this year following "allegations of misconduct" on set involving Corinne Olympios and DeMario Jackson.

 Investigations into the case have since concluded and filming resumed with most of the original cast.
-Producers also revealed scenes before the shut down will be shown during the season premiere.
+Producers aired scenes filmed before the shutdown during the season premiere.

 For those involved, the scandal was a drama, yet, a learning process, with ABC Entertainment president Channing Dungey saying it was a "wake-up call."